Truckers Helping Pets - Volunteer Today

 * * *

-We CANNOT do your emergency because of who we are and what we do as truckers.
+We CANNOT do emergencies or transports on specific dates because of who we are and what we do as truckers.

 We have to wait for the drivers to be in the area.